Routing Databases Overview

 This feature supports Netflow V5 or V8 for flow-based devices.

-For more information, see Monitoring, Sampling, and Collection Services Interfaces Feature Guide.
+For more information, see Monitoring, Sampling, and Collection Services Interfaces User Guide.